 The process to make this rice requires a few steps and a few tools, but don't let it overwhelm you.
 It is actually quite easy to make!
-And the little bit of process that's required is 100% worth the delicious outcome.
+And the little bit of work that's required is 100% worth the delicious outcome.

 The first step of the process is pureeing the fresh tomatoes, onions, and seeded jalapeños in a food processor.
 I've done it before in batches with a small food processor, but it's much easier if you have a large one!

 You'll need to also rinse the rice in a fine mesh strainer before frying it.

 Those few prep steps take no time at all and you're ready to get your rice going!